Skribbl alternative for work

 | Team memory | Session-based | Streaks, records, leaderboards, and weekly champions |

-| Setup | Create or join a room | 30-second setup, then the ritual runs itself |
+| Setup | Create or join a room | Set up in a minute, then the ritual runs itself |

 Common questions